The Dassault Falcon 8X and Dassault Falcon 900LX are two popular large jets.

 The Dassault Falcon 8X is powered by three Pratt & Whitney Canada PW307D engines.
 Each engine is capable of producing up to 6,722 lbs of thrust.
 As a result, the total thrust output for the Falcon 8X is 20,166.

 On the other hand, the Dassault Falcon 900LX is powered by three Honeywell TFE731-60 engines.
 Each engine is capable of producing up to 5,000 lbs of thrust.
 As a result, the total thrust output for the Falcon 900LX is 15,000.

 While both aircraft have a maximum cruise altitude of 51,000 feet, they have very different cruise speeds.

 While the Falcon 8X can cruise at 488 knots, the 900LX is limited to a maximum cruise speed of 459 knots.

-Fuel burn is relatively similar between these aircraft, with the Falcon 8X having a slightly lower fuel consumption than the Falcon 900LX
+Fuel burn is relatively similar between these aircraft, with the Falcon 8X having a slightly higher fuel consumption than the Falcon 900LX